fanmeix/creative-theme-jekyll/README.md

 - Flexibility: the web is designed to be extensible, allowing for easy changes in the future.

 # Implementation:
 - HTML: The HTML file uses semantic elements for clarity.
-Each section of the website (About, Portfolio, Skills, Contact) is wrapped in atag, making it easy to navigate and style.
+Each section of the website (About, Projects, Contact) is wrapped in a tag, making it easy to navigate and style.
 - CSS: A custom CSS file (style.css) was created instead of relying on a framework to retain full control over the design.
 CSS layout techniques were used for alignment and such.
 - JavaScript: For interactive components (e.g. Event Listener)